arocque1/Laser-Stabilizer/README.md

 mitigated using some basic geometry and trigonometry to compensate for the distance difference, which I might implement when converting this code into C++/arduino code.

+Here is a video I made demonstrating the functionality:

+youtu.be/HD2o1BTDFdk?si=jBbx1nSXKkDvluIN

+Its hard to see the laser in the first half of the video because of the video quality, but it is pointing at the red piece of tape that I stuck to my wall.
+The laser is more visible in the second part of video, where I am using the MPU 6050 while detatched from the laser to use it a remote to point the laser.

 Parts used:

 - Breadboard